nilshartmann/publy-next-js/publy-frontend/README.md

 This is an **_experimental_** port of my GraphQL example and training React frontend application "Publy" to [Next.js](https://nextjs.org/).

-It uses Next "Static Exports" mode and only runs as a "traditional" client-side Single Page Application.
+It uses Next ["Static Exports"](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports) mode and then can be run as a "traditional" client-side rendered Single Page Application (without the need of running a Next.js server).

-I only created this project because I wanted to know if and how it would be possible to move an existing "create-react-app"-based application to Next.js with the least amount of changes neccessary.
+I created this project because I want to know if and how it would be possible to move an existing "create-react-app"-based application to Next.js with the _least amount of changes neccessary_.
 This could be helpful if you want to move away from create-react-app/react-scripts.
 Then - depending on your needs - one possible target could be Next.js.

 For this reason, this example still uses the React Router (and not the Next/App Router) and also does not use any Next-specific features (aside from `"use client"` and a Root `page` and `layout` component).